 Iran threatens nuclear escalation after UN watchdog board finds it in breach of obligations

-- On June 12, during a meeting in Vienna, the IAEA Board of Governors adopted a resolution officially stating that Iran had failed to meet its nuclear nonproliferation commitments.
+- On June 12, during its quarterly session, the IAEA Board of Governors adopted a resolution formally finding Iran in breach of its nuclear commitments.

 On Thursday, the UN Nuclear Agency had officially announced that Iran had violated the agreements on uranium enrichment.
 According to the same agency, the site of Natanz, the principal of the Tehran program, would have been critically compromised by the bombings.